-Key to a lifetime of healthy and happy running is taking good care of your body, and the best foam rollers on the market can help you do just that.
+The key to a lifetime of healthy and happy running is taking good care of your body, and the best foam rollers on the market can help you do just that.
 While there are countless ways to speed recovery, from massage and physical therapy to acupuncture, a foam roller is the easiest and least expensive.
-Incredibly common to any athlete’s household, a foam roller works daily to massage muscles and tendons, facilitate blood flow, and work out knots or kinks.
+A foam roller works to massage muscles and tendons, facilitate blood flow, and work out knots or kinks.
 Regular foam roller use can help keep muscles and tendons flexible, limber, and strong.

 For more background information on this guide, see our buying advice, testing methodology, and frequently asked questions below.